 User privacy is a matter of the highest importance for Google and for anyone doing business online.
-HTTPS is a secure protocol that helps protect your customers’ information by encrypting data travelling between a web browser and a web server.
+HTTPS is a secure protocol that helps protect your customers’ information by encrypting data traveling between a web browser and a web server.
 AdWords recommends (and in some cases, requires) that all URLs use the HTTPS protocol instead of HTTP to protect customers’ personal and financial information.

 Trust and safety

 Customer privacy is a primary concern for your business and for AdWords.
-This is why Chrome will mark all HTTP pages as “not secure”, starting in July 2018.
+This is why Chrome will mark all HTTP pages as “not secure,” starting in July 2018.

 HTTPS enables technologies that speed up the user experience.
 New performance-enhancing web protocols like HTTP/2 require HTTPS, which is one of the reasons that 81 of the top 100 sites on the web use HTTPS by default.
 Also, AdWords' speed-enhancing parallel tracking feature requires that all click-measuring URLs (URLs contained in the "Tracking URL" field) use HTTPS.
-Starting on 30 October 2018, parallel tracking will become the only method for click measurement.
+Starting October 30, 2018, parallel tracking will become the only method for click measurement.
 Because of this, all Tracking URLs will need to use HTTPS.

 Because of the security and performance benefits associated with its use, HTTPS has become the standard protocol used on the web.

 How to check if your site supports HTTPS